-If your ALEKS score is 60-74%, you will be pre-enrolled in GEEN 1235 (Pre-Calculus for Engineers), which is a four-credit course developing techniques and concepts prerequisite to engineering calculus through the study of trigonometric, exponential, logarithmic, polynomial, and other functions.
+APPM 1235 Pre-Calculus for Engineers - A four-credit course developing techniques and concepts prerequisite to engineering calculus through the study of trigonometric, exponential, logarithmic, polynomial, and other functions.
 Requires an ALEKS score of 61% or higher.

 APPM 1340/1345 - Calculus 1A with Algebra (APPM 1340) and Calculus 1B with Algebra (APPM 1345) are each three-credit courses that together cover the material of Calculus 1 for engineering-bound students, spread over two semesters to allow for a slower-paced development of Calculus 1 foundation, knowledge and skills.
-The APPM 1340/1345 two-course sequence also includes a four-week review of algebra and trigonometry, although not as much as in GEEN 1235 (Pre-Calculus for Engineers).
+The APPM 1340/1345 two-course sequence includes a four-week review of algebra and trigonometry, although not as much as in APPM 1235 (Pre-Calculus for Engineers).
 Thus, the APPM 1340/1345 sequence is appropriate for students with high proficiency in trigonometry who want to take calculus at a slower pace.

-NOTE FOR EITHER OPTION: A strong math foundation is crucial for your success in engineering; this can be best achieved by solid preparation (i.e., enrolling in either the precalculus course or the two-semester Calculus 1 course).
+NOTE FOR EITHER OPTION ABOVE: A strong math foundation is crucial for your success in engineering; this can be best achieved by solid preparation (i.e., enrolling in either the precalculus course or the two-semester Calculus 1 course).
 However, this means you may need to enroll in Calculus 2 the summer after your freshman year in order to stay on track for a four-year engineering degree program.
 Otherwise, your time-to-degree may require more than four years.

-If your ALEKS score is below 60%, consult with your academic advisor regarding enrollment in MATH 1011 Fundamentals and Techniques of College Algebra and/or MATH 1021 Numerical/Analytical College Trigonometry.
+If your ALEKS score is below 61%, consult with your academic advisor regarding enrollment in MATH 1011 Fundamentals and Techniques of College Algebra and/or MATH 1021 Numerical/Analytical College Trigonometry.